 - 5 Key Points To Keep in Mind With Nonprofit Payroll Laws

 No time to read this article now?
 Download it for later.

-What is a Payroll, and What are Payroll Laws?
+What Is Payroll, and What Are Payroll Laws?

 To keep things clear, let’s start at the very beginning.
 Payroll is compensation that a business or nonprofit is required to pay to its employees over a given time.
 Typically the task of managing nonprofit payroll is handled by the human resources (HR) department, although in smaller companies or nonprofits it is often directly managed by the founder or an associate.

 Payroll laws are regulations set in place by the federal and state governments that ensure fair and equal pay for employees, implementation of required benefits, and appropriate taxation of income.

 A common question that gets asked is: do nonprofits pay payroll taxes like for-profits?
 The short answer is "yes."
 To clear up any confusion, here are a few of the variations between for-profit and nonprofit organizations related to payroll tax laws.

 Eva is ready to dive into understanding nonprofit payroll laws!

 Nonprofits that have 501(c)(3) tax-exempt status obviously do not have to pay certain taxes, but a common misconception is that 501(c)(3) nonprofits are exempt from paying all taxes.
 The truth is that most nonprofits must withhold federal income taxes and others, with some slight variations in the rules.
 Tax-exempt nonprofits are responsible for filing: